cloudposse/atmos/website/docs/cli/commands/validate/validate-component.md

 sidebar_label: component
 sidebar_class_name: command
 id: component
-description: Use this command to validate an `atmos` component in a Stack using JSON Schema and OPA policies.
+description: Use this command to validate an Atmos component in a stack using JSON Schema and OPA policies.
 ---

 :::note purpose
-Use this command to validate an `atmos` component in a Stack using JSON Schema and OPA policies.
+Use this command to validate an Atmos component in a stack using JSON Schema and OPA policies.
 :::

 ## Usage